sakshityagi/mediaCenterMigrator/README.md

-# youtubeMigrator
+# mediaCenterMigrator
-Script to migrate BuildFire existing youtube data to the new plugin data
+Script to migrate BuildFire existing media center data to the new plugins data

 ### How to run